sahil87/bloghugo/content/post/2006/starting-work.md

 ---
-title: '6'
+title: 'Starting Work'
 author: Sahil Ahuja
-categories: [blog]
+categories: [pcbo]
-id: 6
 date: 2006-05-17 17:59:00
-tags:
 ---

 Today we went to the lab and started work properly.
 We surfed the internet for two hours in the afternoon and <span style="font-weight:bold;">searched for an appropriate ADC</span> for our project, though we didn't come to any satisfactory conclusion.
 We also collected the <span style="font-weight:bold;">ID cards</span> in the evening.